Brackeys/brackeys-particle-controls/README.md

-# brackeys-particle-controls
+# Brackeys' Particle Controls
-Properly preview Particles in the Godot Editor.
+Properly preview particles in the Godot Editor.